irisnet/irishub/docs/software/How-to-install-irishub.md

 After setting up Go correctly, you should be able to compile and run `iris`.

 Make sure that your server can access to google.com because our project depends on some libraries provided by google.
+(If you are not able to access google.com, you can also try to add a proxy: `export GOPROXY=https://goproxy.io`)

 ```bash
 git clone --branch <latest_iris_version> https://github.com/irisnet/irishub